Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Beam Conjoiner

-There are several differences between this objective function and the likelihood function in Equation~(\ref{eq:stat_model_like}), but most notably it is not derived from a generative probability model as the likelihood function in Equation~(\ref{eq:stat_model_like}) is derived from Equation~(\ref{eq:stat_model_prob}).
-We consider it to be a best practice when making inferences from data to begin with a generative probability model, and indeed it is a requirement in the two major paradigms of statistical inference, maximum likelihood and Bayesian inference.
-It is possible to apply Bayesian methods to the model in Equation~(\ref{eq:stat_model_prob}) even though we choose to use maximum likelihood.
-Other differences include that there is no explicit mechanism for mapping flux to the expected detector signal, and there is no explicit mechanism to handle the increased spread in the residuals apparent in Figure \ref{fig:residual-pred-bounds}.
+The largest difference between the use of this objective function and our model is the firm statistical justification on which our model lies.
+While the objective function often ``works,'' it is challenging to understand where its limitations may lie.
+Mathematically, the objective function, unlike our model, is not derived from a generative probability model as is the likelihood function in Equation~(\ref{eq:stat_model_like}).
+We consider it to be a best practice when making statistical inferences from data to begin with a generative probability model, and indeed it is a requirement in two major paradigms of statistical inference: maximum likelihood and Bayesian inference.
+Further, the model presented in this paper has been adapted to deal with differing spread in the residuals at different signal levels apparent in Figure \ref{fig:residual-pred-bounds}.
+This adaptation has not been done with the objective function.

-Figure \ref{fig:beam-conjointer-nonlin-existing-vs_proposed} also includes an estimate of detector nonlinearity based on minimizing Equation~(\ref{eq:ls-objective}) (orange curve).
-Clearly, the two procedures produce similar results since both estimates of detector nonlinearity fall nearly on top of each other.
+For comparison with our method, Figure \ref{fig:beam-conjointer-nonlin-existing-vs_proposed} includes an estimate of detector nonlinearity based on minimization of the objective function (orange curve).
+The two procedures produce similar estimates.
 The largest differences are found at high values of flux where there is more distinction between the approaches since the maximum likelihood approach of this work accounts for increasing variability in the detector response as flux increases.
-The estimate of nonlinearity based on Equation~(\ref{eq:ls-objective}) is also completely within the range of the bootstrap replicates of the estimated nonlinearity based on Equation~(\ref{eq:stat_model_prob}) (light blue curves).
+The estimate of nonlinearity based on Equation~(\ref{eq:ls-objective}) is also within the range of the bootstrap replicates of the estimated nonlinearity based on Equations~(\ref{eq:stat_model_prob}) and (\ref{eq:stat_model_like}) (light blue curves).
 These observations provide further confidence in the proposed approach.

-Both approaches produce similar estimates of the nonlinear behavior of the detector, but the approach proposed within adds flexibility and rigorous confidence and prediction intervals that may be used to express uncertainty in the results.
+To recap, both approaches produce similar estimates of the nonlinear behavior of the detector, but the approach proposed within adds flexibility and rigorous confidence and prediction intervals that may be used to express uncertainty in the results.